 How to Avoid: There are safer alternatives to colour food.
 We should look for plant-based fruits and vegetables for colour, like 160a beta-carotene that is derived from carrots, pumpkin or tomatoes (colours orange - red).
 Ground turmeric, lemon zest, saffron (yellow colour).
 Beetroot, raspberries, strawberries, chilli powder, red cabbage, red wine, acai berry powder (colours pink, red - purple).
 Spinach, spirulina, wheatgrass, kale, lime zest (green colour).
 Blueberries and blackberries (blue colour).
 Espresso coffee, raw cacao or cocoa powder, cinnamon, activated charcoal powder (colours brown - black).

 The artificial sweetener aspartame is found in Equal and NutraSweet, these aren't just used in 'diet' drinks and 'diet' foods.
 You can find them in some rice crackers, yoghurts, snacks, desserts, mints, cordials, juices, vitamins and medicines, which consumers wouldn't be aware of.
 Aspartame is considered by some to be the most dangerous additive on the market that is able to be added to our foods.
 Aspartame is an excitotoxin like MSG, excessive exposure to them can cause damage to the brain cells, children, infants and pregnant women (to protect the fetus) are most at risk and should never be given to children.
+It's come to light that aspartame is being renamed to Amino Sweet (we won't be fooled though) check out this article.

 The most common artificial sweeteners in Australia are aspartame, saccharin, acesulphame potassium, sucralose and cyclamates but food manufacturers will show better sounding names on their labels, such as NutraSweet, Equal, Splenda, Sweet and Low.
 Artificial sweeteners are suspected carcinogens and as people get more concerned, food companies are using some new sweeteners and labelling them 'natural'.
 Sorbitol 420, Mannitol 421, Isomalt 953, Lactitol 966, Xylitol 967, Erythritol 968 and Polydextrose 1200, all of these sugar-free sweeteners are known to cause gastric upsets and diarrhoea in moderate consumption.
 They are called sugar alcohols or polyols but they don't contain sugar or alcohol.
 It may be sensible to avoid consuming these on a regular basis as there is conflicting information about the long-term safety of these substances (I know they cause me terrible stomach cramps and diahorrea).